isomerpages/moe-acsi/_our-departments/Mother Tongue/Teachers.md

 Deputy Dean (Malay &amp; Tamil Languages)
 Coordinator IBDP Hindi Language

-Mr Shariff has been teaching at ACS (Independent) for over two decades, and had the privilege of spearheading the launching of the ‘Tamil B’ subject&nbsp;in the IB Diploma Program.
+Dr. Shariff has been teaching at ACS (Independent) for over two decades, and had the privilege of spearheading the launching of the ‘Tamil B’ subject&nbsp;in the IB Diploma Program.
 He has always been more than a teacher to his students- a guide, mentor and even a father figure at times.
-A cricket enthusiast for the past half a century, Mr Shariff is also the teacher-in-charge of the Cricket CCA, and has guided the school to championship on numerous occasions.
+A cricket enthusiast for the past half a century, Dr. Shariff is also the teacher-in-charge of the Cricket CCA, and has guided the school to championship on numerous occasions.

 School Contact No.: 68700467/ 67731633